 Wolves made the European final in 1971, losing to Spurs, and the League Cup in 1974.
 Then they started bouncing up and down, and when they spent a fortune on the stadium in 1979, it almost wiped them out.
 By 1988 they were all the way down in the Fourth Division, playing teams like Scunthorpe and Newport County.

 They got it together and spent most of the 1990s in the top division, then bounced up and down until 2012, when they were relegated from the Premier League.
 The next year they went down again to League One.
-They got out of that after a year but have been in the second-tier Championship ever since.

 And about those colors: the gold and black are said to refer to the city’s motto, “Out of darkness comes light.”